domoticz/domoticz/dzVents/documentation/README.md

 - Fixed bug in dumpTable that caused infinite loop for table with self-reference

 ## [3.0.17]
-- Add timestampTodate, dateToTimestamp and date2date functions in Time
+- Add timestampTodate, dateToTimestamp and dateToDate functions in Time

 ## [3.0.16]
 - Add except as keyword in timeRules